ethereum/ethereum-org-website/src/content/developers/tutorials/integrating-your-smart-contract-with-the-frontend/index.md

 ---
-title: 📱Integrating Your Smart Contract with the Frontend (Part 4/4 of Hello World dApp Series)
+title: Integrating Your Smart Contract with the Frontend (Part 4/4 of Hello World dApp Series)
 description: In this tutorial, we'll teach you how to create a full stack dApp by connecting your Hello World smart contract to a React frontend using Metamask and Web3 tools.
 author: "nstrike2"
 tags: